brunorebic/Adventure-game/README.md

 # Adventure-game

-Text adventure game from 70s
-Reading from a file on demand
+Text adventure game from 70s, reading from a file on demand